lmorchard/FediRing/README.md

 1. Edit `content-local/profiles.csv` to manage the profiles in your ring.
 1. Explore `content-local` to see what else you can change

-On a remixed Glitch project, you can do all the above in the terminal like so:
+On a remixed Glitch project, the following commands in a terminal should do the trick:

 ```
 cp -r content content-local